Benjababe/ntumoons/site/README.md

 ## Todos

 Refer to the [issues](https://github.com/Benjababe/ntumoons/issues) page for any outstanding tasks.
 Feel free to add any if there is anything the site lacks.

+## Contributing

+Make sure to use `feet:` instead of `feat:` for features.
+Heck, use `feet:` for any changes made in commits, who's checking.